javipacheco/cards-counters-bgg-catalog/doc_en.md

         - `"oneCardFulfillSomeCondition"` (default) where one card must fulfill some condition
         - `"oneCardFulfillAllTheConditions"` where one card must fulfill all the conditions
         - `"eachConditionIsFulfilledByACard"` where each condition must be fulfilled by at least one different card
+        - `"eachConditionIsFulfilledByAllCards"` where each condition must be fulfilled by all cards
         - `"unlessOneCardFulfillAllTheConditions"` unless you have one card that fulfills all the conditions
   - **conditions**: List of conditions that must be met.
     - **condition**: Type of condition.
 Can be `"equal"`, `"notEqual"`, `"greater"`, `"less"`, `"greaterOrEqual"`, `"lessOrEqual"`.
 Example: `"equal"`.